michaelg29/yt-challenges/25 - Command Line Stocks/README.md

 ## Running
 `py main.py apiPath.txt transactions.csv`

+Or, to load up the main menu:
+`py main.py apiPath.txt`

 *Replace apiPath.txt with the path to the file containing your API Key.*
 *Replace transactions.csv with the path to the file containing your transaction data.*